the-james-burton/testing-workshop-junit5/README.md

 Being aware of ArgumentMatchers you can now implement the remaining test stubs in **AccountUITest**, **BookingUITest** and **TimetableUITest**.

+## Exercise 14: Controlling time when testing

+In this fantasy railway system, there is a time based event processing to dispatch trains from stations as they continue on their journey.
+You can see this in the **TimetableServiceImpl**.
+There is a 'dispatcher' executor service which calls a 'dispatch' method every minute, storing the results in a 'dispatched' queue for future consumption.
+In the 'dispatch' method, you can see it is checking to see if the time of the train service's next stop is after the current time.

+Normally, you would expect to see **LocalTime.now()** to retrieve the current time, but this has a fundamental problem - we cannot inject the current time in tests to control execution.
+We certainly do not want our unit tests to wait the number of minutes required to simulate execution.
+Once solution is to mock the static method LocalTime.now(), but in this exercise we show you an alternative solution which again emphasises the need to make our systems testable.

+We thus have two extra static methods in our system to retrieve the 'now'.
+These are **Now.localDate()** and **Now.localTime()**.
+Our static **Now** class can be injected with a **Clock** which provides an instance in time.
+So in our tests we can control the current time by simply updating the clock in the Now class.
+This solution is explained a little further in [this article](https://medium.com/agorapulse-stories/how-to-solve-now-problem-in-your-java-tests-7c7f4a6d703c), which suggests that having a clock injected everywhere in application code isn't a very clean solution.

+Open up the **TimetableServiceImplTest** and implement the **shouldDispatchServices()** test stub.
+You will need to setup a service with a route that stops at known times (perhaps something in TestUtils will help?) and then use the 'Now' class to advance time as you run the **dispatch()** method to test it.
+Make assertions about the contents of the 'dispatched' queue as you progress.

 ArgumentCaptor Write AccountUITest - use verify,